Política de privacidad

 Web pages can contain hidden text designed to hijack AI agents.
 FSB implements multi-layered defenses to ensure the AI only follows your instructions, never instructions embedded in page content.

-• Only a strict allowlist of known tools can be executed.
-The AI cannot invent or call arbitrary actions
+javascript:,data:) and script injection attempts are blocked - Only a strict allowlist of 30+ known tools can be executed -- the AI cannot invent or call arbitrary actions

 Open Source